shihepan/shihepan.github.io/_pages/about.md

 ***I am actively seeking opportunities for a Fall 2025 PhD program, focusing on computational imaging and/or optical computing.***

 As a prospective PhD student, my research interests lie in both `computational imaging/optics` and `optical/photonic computing`.
 I first came across these fields two years ago during my graduate school admission interview, when I was still uncertain about which research area to pursue.
-A year of extensive exploration has now solidified my focus, and I am passionate about the future of these two fields!
+A year of extensive exploration has now solidified my interest, and I am passionate about the future of these two fields!

 In *computational imaging*, I am interested in co-designing novel optical systems with advanced algorithms, with a special focus on  biomedical applications (e.g., OCT, multiphoton microscopy, light field tomography, etc).
 In *optical computing*, I am currently more familiar with its free-space paradigm (e.g., D2NN) and see its potential for advancing computational imaging.
-But I am also open to exploring on-chip optical computing to build a real "optical computer", where my background in photonics, materials science, and solid-state physics may be applied effectively.
+But I am also open to exploring integrated photonic processors to build a real "optical computer", where my background in photonics, materials science, and solid-state physics may be applied effectively.

-During my undergraduate studies, I conducted research projects across a broad range of fields, including nanophotonics, computer vision, and robotics.
-I always believe that this broad exploration is a valuable experience for my future research.
+During my undergraduate studies, I conducted several research projects across a broad range of fields, including nanophotonics, computer vision, and robotics.
+I believe this broad exploration is a valuable experience for my future research.
 Some of these works have been published or in the process of publishing.
 Please refer to [Research](https://shihepan.github.io/research/) for more details.

 <br>